nicolsama/nicolsama/README.md

 - I’m hoping to start collaborating on open source projects
 - You can view my portfolio at www.nicolesamanich.com
 - You can reach me at nicolesamanich@gmail.com 📫
-- When I am not coding, I'm usually spending riding my bike or doing yoga